 |

-OTIS AVERILL PALMER, son of George W. and Mary E. (Wines) Palmer, was born in East Moriches, Long Island, N.Y.on October 11, 1892 and died April 15, 1957.
-He married first to Edna Hazel Hallock on October 12, 1916 by the Rev. Thomas Coyle, Westhampton Beach Presbyterian Church.
-They were divorced on February 21, 1937.
-He was married, second to Ruth Phelps on October 4, 1939, by Rev. Thomas B. Ehlers, Maryland.
+OTIS AVERILL PALMER, son of George W. and Mary E. (Wines) Palmer, was born in East Moriches, Long Island, New York on 11 October 1892 and died 15 April 1957.
+He married first to Edna Hazel Hallock on 12 October 1916 by the Rev. Thomas Coyle, Westhampton Beach Presbyterian Church.
+They were divorced on 21 February 1937.
+He was married, second to Ruth Phelps on 4 October 1939, by Rev. Thomas B. Ehlers, Maryland.
 He had two children by his first marriage:

 – Verna Palmer